On Cinema: Podcast

-Season 14

-The tenth Oscar Special pays tribute to Gregg and 10 years of his movie expertise, complete with musical numbers and a set themed around him and his past work.
-Tim's initial support and praise of Gregg turns sour once G. Amato offers Tim a new place to stay and more financial backing for upcoming projects, calling him a second son.
-G. Amato gives both Tim and Gregg funding for new movies, Baboon from Tim and a Pep Boys film from Gregg, both set to star Mark.
-Gregg launches the VFN, a streaming network for classic films.
-The service, consisting of a Dropbox folder, accidentally included dashcam footage of the VFA Tour Bus crash, which appears to show Tim intentionally swerving the car off the ditch in a suicide attempt.
-The footage spreads to Twitter and eventually to the people on set.
-Tim, fully dressed as Pinocchio for a planned scene, plays the footage on set.
-Axiom and Manuel swiftly leave afterward, leaving Tim to have a violent, emotional breakdown with only G. Amato, dressed as Geppetto, consoling him.

 Production

 Heidecker has stated that On Cinema was started out of a desire to mock the podcasting community.
 The first episode was recorded on the set of The Comedy, where Heidecker and Turkington were working together, after Heidecker proposed the idea between takes.
 In April 2017, On Cinema initiated a Patreon page for funding, most of it going to the Oscar specials, with some of the higher options including receiving producer credits, walk-on roles for the Oscar specials, or live custom Skype reviews from Gregg Turkington.

 In 2013, the On Cinema Film Guide app was released, featuring the voices of Turkington and Heidecker reviewing over 17,000 films.

 The series moved premieres to Adult Swim's online live streams in 2017, with the series continuing to be posted on YouTube on a delay.
 The Adult Swim streams later picked up a fan-show series, Big Unhappy Family, in 2019, as a companion to season 11 and Mister America.
 However, in late 2020, following the COVID-19 pandemic and layoffs that shuttered the Adult Swim streams, it was announced that the show would move from Adult Swim's platforms to HEI Network, an independent streaming service created for the series.